razorpay/blade/rfcs/2021-01-22-spatial-system-rfc.md

 - [References](#references)

 # Summary
-**Spatial System:** A system with a set of rules and principles on how to measure `size` & `spacing` of your UI elements.
-Generally, this is considered to be a very small thing in the overall UI but it creates a lot of impact if done correctly.
+**Spatial System** is a system with a set of rules and principles on how to measure `size` & `spacing` of your UI elements.
+Spacing is important, generally which is overlooked as a part of the visual design.

 # Motivation
 ### **Why do we need a spatial system?**
-Most of us consider spacing a very tiny part of the system, but this is something without which the UI is incomplete.
+Without space none of your elements get seen, instead they become noise.
+There is a great relationship that exsist between space and elements.
+By controlling and shaping space in our designs, we create rhythm, direction, & motion.

-Uniformity in spacing & sizing doesn't only allows the product to be more consistent but it also helps designers and developers to communicate better & reduce number of decisions a designer has to make on daily-basis.
+Uniformity in spacing & sizing doesn't only allows the product to look more consistent but it also helps designers and developers to communicate better & reduce number of decisions a designer has to make on daily-basis.

 There are so many inconsistencies which we see in the current UI, here are a few examples:
 ![Inconsistent Spacing & Alignment](./images/spatial/uneven-spacing.png)

 ### **Expected Outcome**
-Due to these inconsistencies the users using our product can get a feeling of cheap design, inconsistency, and generally untrustworthy.
+Due to these inconsistencies the users using our product can get a feeling of untrustworthy, cheap design, & inconsistency.
 When everything looks aligned it creates a visual rhythm which in turns look pleasing and something our users expect from a brand like us especially in the fintech space.

-To avoid this, we need to build a flexible **spatial system** that can drive minor everyday decisions and make our designs looks consistent & pleasing to our users.
+To avoid this, we need to build a flexible **spatial system** that can drive minor everyday decisions and make our designs looks consistent, organised & pleasing to our users eyes.

 # Detailed Design
 ### **Space ≠ Grid**
 Industry generally considers space as grids, but these two are different things.
 Spaces are used to make grids (i.e. grids/containers/etc. are built using spaces).

 ### **8pt grid system**
 Before diving into the **8pt grid system** we need to consider few things where this spatial system will be used.
-We'll use this in overall layout `components` (molecules, organisms, templates) as well as on the `typography`.
+We'll use this in overall layout for `components` (molecules, organisms, templates) as well as on the `typography`.

 >**📝Note:** This system will used across mobiles, tablets & desktops.